-Candidates will be asked to take the examiner through how their chosen programme reflected the required Level 4 elements and identify to the examiner where in the programme these appeared.
-The candidate will also be asked to expand upon how they chose their programme, how the pieces fitted with their theme and what reasoning they had for putting the pieces together in the performed order.
+The candidate should expand upon the criteria they used to select their programme, how the pieces showcased the theme and what reasoning they had for putting the pieces together in the performed order.

-Candidates should find the Repertoire criteria and assessment criteria available on the RSL website of great value for this part of the exam.
-Candidates will need to deliver a cohesive and concise explanation referencing these criteria noting the Level 4 elements they have incorporated into each piece of their performance, or for places where they have not incorporated these elements, explaining the purpose of such within their programme.
+Candidates should find the Repertoire Requirements and Assessment Criteria available on the RSL website of great value for this part of the exam.
+Candidates will need to deliver a cohesive and concise explanation, with reference to these criteria, noting the Level 6 elements they have incorporated into each piece of their performance, or, for places where they have not incorporated these elements, explaining the purpose of such within their programme.
+However, Level 6 candidates in particular will be expected to expand more on the Level 6 standard of their performance and programme and not just reiterate the list of elements as described on the website.